gracez1412/180DA-WarmUp/README.md

             <img src = 'monochrome_thresholding_2.png' height="200"></img>
         </li>
         <li>
-            Because I performed thresholding based on RGB values, the color detector was sensitive to changes in lighting.
+            Because I performed thresholding based on RGB values, the perceived color of the object was sensitive to changes in lighting.
 The color detection worked best in medium-lit conditions.
 If the object was too close or too for away from my desk lamp, the color was not detected correctly. <br/>
             <img src = 'monochrome_thresholding_3.png' height="200"></img>
         </li>
         <li>